Danny Meyer: Setting the Table

 Or the time a woman arrived at Tabla having left her wallet and cell phone in a taxi.
 The restaurant manager began calling her phone, reached the cab driver, and — without saying a word to her — he sent a staffer in a taxi to pick up her stuff while she was having lunch.
 Cost: $31.
 The customer’s response: Overwhelmed.
 Benefit: “I’d be surprised if this woman hasn’t already given Tabla 100 times that value in positive word-of-mouth.”

 Tabla is at the center of Roger Sherman’s documentary about Meyer, “The Restaurateur,” which won a James Beard Award..
 On the surface, the story here is about a building that was, in 1929, supposed to be the tallest in the world.
-But the Depression chopped 100 floors to 27.
+The Depression chopped 100 floors to 27.
 In 1998, that building overlooking Madison Square Park had a vast empty space — with windows 30’ high — that Meyer decided to divide into two restaurants, one Indian, one a brasserie.
 There were delays, glitches, unanticipated personnel changes.
 In the end, Tabla and Eleven Madison Park opened just four days apart — a nightmare in any business, insanity in the restaurant trade.
-[To buy the DVD of “The Restaurateur” from Amazon, click here.]
+[To buy the DVD of “The Restaurateur” from Amazon, click here.

 Movies about process are tricky.
 Especially here, for Meyer is the ultimate “good boss” — we see none of the flare-ups that make for easy drama because, apparently, there weren’t any.
 So “The Restaurateur” is notable for what’s not there.
 It’s a saga of problem-solving, with lots of strong but relentlessly positive emotion.
 Eleven years later, the camera returns.
 Now Eleven Madison Park is getting 4-star reviews and Tabla’s about to close, and Meyer yo-yos between great joy and greater grief.

 I never quite realized how people can care so much over a dining experience.
 Meyer does.
 And that’s what is dazzling and inspiring about him — he operates on what he believes.
 Sure, there’s self-interest, but more to the point, there’s a sense of a life well-lived.
 Of a business well-run.
 Of employees who feel trusted and respected.
 And, finally, of guests who can’t wait to come back.
 This is the very definition of a “virtuous circle.”
+[This was my experience at a lunch for food writers to mark the publication of The Gramercy Tavern Cookbook — the restaurant’s general manager was a bus boy.]

 I once heard a guru say: “When you aim for the highest things, only the highest things happen.”
 Many would scoff.
 They cut corners and do well in the short run.
 They have power for the thrill of pushing people around.
 Their word is not their bond.
 But we are talking about the span of a life here, and the worth of your work.
 Danny Meyer makes you hungry for the better life just in front of you — and fills you with confidence that it’s attainable.
 Eat his words.